Double Dawgs: School of Electrical and Computer Engineering

 - Electrical and Electronics Engineering BS - MS Engineering with ECE Emphasis

-- Have completed all the necessary pre-requisites for their respective undergraduate degree programs required to enroll in Capstone Design I (CSEE 4910 or ELEE 4910.
-The immediate prerequisites for these courses are CSEE 4230 or ELEE 3020) during Fall Semester of their Senior Year.
+- Have completed all pre-requisites for their respective undergraduate degree programs required to enroll in Capstone Design I (CSEE 4910 or ELEE 4910.
+The immediate prerequisites for these courses are CSEE 4230 or ELEE 3020) during Fall Semester of Senior Year.

 - Submit an essay indicating their research interests and career goals within an ECE degree program.

 - Provide a letter of support from a faculty member within the School of ECE indicating that the faculty member will serve as the student’s mentor during the next Academic Year (Senior Year in Engineering).
 In this role, the faculty member will commit his/her time to helping the student start their graduate program and give advice on potential coursework, research advisors, and research projects.
 By agreeing to serve as the student’s mentor, the faculty member does not guarantee funding for the student or continued advisement during their fifth year in the program.

 - Have completed one semester of CURO Research with a UGA Faculty Member.
 This faculty member will be the student’s research mentor.
 If the research mentor is not an ECE faculty member, the student will need a separate ECE faculty mentor.